 11. Go Camping

 If you and your spouse love the great outdoors, going on a weekend camping trip is the perfect escape.
-Not only can this be incredibly romantic, it’s also fairly inexpensive.
+Not only can this be incredibly romantic, but it’s also fairly inexpensive.
 While it’s certainly a cheap way to travel, your cost can be next to nothing if you choose to camp somewhere nearby, such as your backyard or a nearby park with a campground.

-12. Tour Downtown with Your Camera
+12. Tour Downtown With Your Camera

 No matter where you live, hitting the town together with your cameras can be a good time.
 Whether you’ve lived there for years or just moved to the area, experiencing your surroundings together for the first time as a married couple is exciting.
 Consider spicing things up by asking strangers to take picture of the two of you kissing throughout the day.
 Then spend an evening making a collage.